...

 • National insurance number

 Some personal data that may be included with your employment records could be considered special category data.
-This is data that is sensitive in nature and therefore given additional protections under the UK GDPR.
+This is data that is sensitive and, therefore, given additional protections under the UK GDPR.
 Special category data that may be included in employment records includes:

 • Racial or ethnic background.